• Skip to primary navigation

 • to the other half, the same amount of dark chocolate chips that I had ground up in the food processor

-The ground dark chocolate render the cookie slightly less sweet.
-I think I might have preferred these to the chocolate chips, especially that 70 % dark chocolate is much less sweet than chocolate chips.
+The ground dark chocolate renders the cookie slightly less sweet.
+I think I might have preferred these to the chocolate chips, especially since 70 % dark chocolate is much less sweet than chocolate chips.

 Thick and chewy chocolate chip cookies on parchment paper.